irrwahn/ffpreview/README.md

 ## License

-Ffpreview is distributed under the Modified ("3-clause") BSD License.
+FFpreview is distributed under the Modified ("3-clause") BSD License.
 See `LICENSE` file for more information.

 ----------------------------------------------------------------------